daewoongham97/CRTConjoint/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Addressed the issue in NOTE where if statement was used with class on a string.
+* Addressed the issue of changing dontrun to donttest
+* Changed all print() to cat() with verbose option
+* Added copyright field in DESCRIPTION clearly indicating which files use copied code

 ## Test environments
 * local R installation (macOS), R 4.1.3